 Charles "Chuck" Hayes, Pension Benefits Manager has been with the Fund since July 2001.
 He previously served as the Building Services Manager prior to being promoted to his current position in April 2011.
 Chuck processes payroll for our Retired Members, discusses benefit options for members completing DROP, and members entering and leaving the Fund.
 He also handles the accounts payable for the Fund.

-Troy Scherbinski, Building Manager has been with the Fund since December 2002.
-He was promoted to his current position in April 2011 where he oversees the operations and maintenance of our building at One West Adams St., and the maintenance and leasing of our Monroe Street parking garage.
-He is also a licensed plumber.
+Ryan Jensen, Building Maintenance Manager has been with the Fund since 2023 and oversees the operations and maintenance of our building at One West Adams St., and the maintenance and leasing of our Monroe Street parking garage.